loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-08-unity-unsolved/chapter-63-future-of-mathematics.md

 **Computational Barriers**: Problems that may be unsolvable by any computational process.

-**Consciousness Barriers**: Limitations imposed by the nature of consciousness itself.
+**Observer Barriers**: Limitations imposed by the nature of observer itself.

-**Transcendence Question**: Can consciousness transcend its own limitations through mathematics?
+**Transcendence Question**: Can observer transcend its own limitations through mathematics?

 ## 63.9 New Forms of Mathematical Proof